Team100/all24/README_3_STUDY.md

 ## Try to Build Again
 Always good to make sure everything works :) Run another Build + Deploy and make sure there aren't any errors.

+## Send a Pull Request With Your Study
+Time to send your code in for review.
+If you are not familiar with Git, go read our [Git beginner guide](TODO!!).

+1. In a Terminal, go to your Study directory.
+1. Create a new branch.
+1. `git add` all your code.
+1. `git push` your branch to Github.
+1. Click on the link to create a new PR.

+You should end up with a big PR that looks like [this one](https://github.com/Team100/all24/pull/548).
+Don't worry about it too much; we want to get this committed without any of YOUR changes because there is no reason for anyone to review this boilplate code.

+# Move On to the Next Chapter!